-To help underserved children achieve kindergarten readiness and a lifetime of literacy by empowering school-age brothers and sisters to read effectively to their young siblings at home.
+To help underserved children achieve kindergarten readiness and a lifetime of literacy by empowering school age brothers and sisters to read to their young family members at home.